natzar/Stripe-Pad/README.md

 - Public: Landing page
 - Private: User Profile, Your App
-- MVC, 1 controller for the app and 1 for the api.
-Models shared between all controllers.
+- MVC.
+Controllers, Models shared between all controllers, and JSON + templates for the views part.
 - Webhooks management for Stripe events.
 - Divided in subdomains or subfolders
 - PHP is the only requirement, how you build you app inside /app folder is up to you